ceford/cefjdemos-data-jdm-help-en/articles/users/user-actions-log.md

 ## Description

-The User Actions Log provides a global overview of selected Administrator activities on your site.
-From this screen you may Select, Export, Delete or Purge entries.
+The *User Actions Log* page provides a global overview of selected Administrator activities on your site.
+From this page you may Select, Export, Delete or Purge entries.
 The Events to log are set via the Options button in the Toolbar.